 Artistic & technical support: Yro Michalakakou

-Performers: Rania Brilaki, Eugenia Cherouvim, Eirini Glampedaki, Sevi Staikou
+Performers: Barbara Bridger, Evi Cherouvim, Eirini Glambedaki, Rania Mprilaki, Sevi Staikou

 ]sym.biosis.sym.posion[ focuses on the intersection of performance space with participatory practices from feminist perspectives in times of crisis.
 Socio-political circumstances that reinforce borders, spatial power, gender inequalities, environmental degradation, accompanied by the uncertainty of the post-pandemic era have reshaped our involvement in public life and the dynamics of human interaction.